 The Orthodox faith, on the other hand, teaches that God is both unknowable essence and knowable energies, following the teachings of Gregory Palamas and the ancient Church Fathers (i.e. St. Basil the Great).
 While being both unknowable essence and knowable energies, God is still Himself, One God in Three Persons, undivided.
 Imagine the sun.
-The sun is unknowable in its essence (its primary substance), because any human being who attempts to get close enough would be destroyed.
-Yet as human beings, we can interact with the sun through its energies (the heat it radiates, the light it provides, and the energy it gives off to feed plants, which in turn provide oxygen for us to breathe).
+The sun is unknowable in its essence/primary substance, because any human being who attempts to get close enough is destroyed.
+Yet as human beings, we can interact with the sun through its energies, the heat it radiates, the light it provides, and the energy it gives off to feed plants, which in turn provide oxygen for us to breathe).
 The same is true of God.
 We will never know Him in His essence, but we can know Him through His energies, most particularly Grace.

 Ultimately, this doctrine betrays Rome’s desire to define God’s nature rather than to simply experience God as He revealed Himself to us.
 We experience God concretely as Three Persons, not as a nature.

-Because Catholicism does not understand God as both essence and energies, problems arise in its understanding of both the presence of God in the believer and the effects that occur because of His presence.
+Because of Catholicism’s doctrine of absolute divine simplicity, problems arise in the understanding of both the presence of God in the believer and the effects that occur because of His presence.
 Unlike the Orthodox, who believe grace is uncreated, Catholics believe grace is both uncreated and created.
 (Note: this is not a dogmatic teaching.
 As such this is one difference between the Orthodox and Catholic churches that could be worked out more easily.)